DEADLINES AND OTHER NOTICES

 - Remaining balance is payable via check or money order (received in mail by deadline), E-Check or credit/debit card by May 18, 2018.

-- Includes single, double, triple and quadruple occupancy accommodations in cottages that may rotate between students and faculty during the session at the discretion of MGSoA (we will not adjust the rate based on the nature of the accommodations).
+- Includes single and multiple occupancy accommodations in cottages that may rotate between students and faculty during the session at the discretion of MGSoA (we will not adjust the rate based on the nature of the accommodations).

 - Deposits and application fees are non-refundable.